 Ben, our furniture restorer, has over 30 years experience of restoring quality furniture for museums and private collections in Australia and England.
 He will teach you how to restore your treasured period or contemporary furniture and artefacts.
 With his knowledge of furniture history and understanding of furniture restoration, Ben’s classes are a fascinating and enjoyable learning experience.

-Bring along your restoration project and learn how to remove stains, make repairs using traditional glues or decoratively tool leather.
+Bring along 2,3 or 4 items for restoration and learn how to remove stains, make repairs using traditional glues or decoratively tool leather.
 Includes French polishing, gilding and contemporary decorative faux finishes.

 - Instructor for Furniture Restoration course